lostsolution/optimistron/README.md

 bun run build:esm   # build to lib/
 ```

-See `usecases/` for working examples with basic async, thunks, and sagas.
+See `usecases/` for working examples with sagas, thunks, and basic async.

 ---

-## Deep Dive

-For internals, design decisions, and the full API reference, see [ARCHITECTURE.md](./ARCHITECTURE.md).
+For internals and design decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).